toolsplus/atlassian-connect-play/README.md

 ### Creating a project from the seed project

-The easiest way to get started is by cloning the [Atlassian Connect Play Seed](atlassian-connect-play-seed) project.
+The easiest way to get started is by cloning the [Atlassian Connect Play Slick Seed](atlassian-connect-play-seed) project.

 ## Responding to requests